Why Do I Get Ill Every Christmas -Twelve Signs You Should Not Ignore?

 Our health services need to be prepared for these types of assaults.
 Whether it’s the festive season or pandemic, services for sexual assault are open in many places, and you can reach them through the police or local health services.

 Link to some Sexual Assault Referral Centres in Nigeria.

 In a heart attack, the muscles in a part of the heart die.

-Death of the muscle usually happens from a blockage to the blood supply of that part.
+The death of the muscle usually happens from a blockage of the blood supply of that part.

 It is common in older people with problems like high blood pressure; or people who have diabetes, smoke, are overweight or have pre-existing heart disease.

-It could happen at any time, but over Christmas, there could be a greater risk from the increase for a heart attack in activities and excitement over time – which is why we feel this must go on the twelve pains of Christmas list.
+It could happen at any time, but over the festivities, there could be a greater risk from the increase of a heart attack in activities and excitement over time – which is why we feel this is a reason for being ill every Christmas.